-Law school admissions depend on more specific requirements than most other post-graduate programs.
-Schools require undergraduate transcripts and a certain level of GPA as well as a personal essay and an interview with an admissions board.
+Law school admissions depends on more specific requirements than most other post-graduate programs.
+Schools require undergraduate transcripts and a certain GPA as well as a personal essay and an interview with an admissions board.
 Unlike other degree programs, applicants are required to take the LSAT (Law School Admissions Test) and include their score in their application.

 Law school admissions require prior transcripts and a GPA that meets the level required for the school that’s being applied to.
 Applicants will also need a personal essay outlining their achievements and qualifications.

 Applicants are required to prove they have taken and received a passing score on the LSAT.
 This aspect of the application process sets law school applications apart from other degree programs.
 Along with these requirements, an applicant needs to provide letters of recommendation, the number of which will be determined by the school being applied to.